pierre-rouleau/pel/doc/pel-manual.rst

 pel-c-skel-insert-file-timestamp     t       Insert a time stamp that is updated
                                              automatically when the file is
                                              saved.
-pel-c-skel-use-uuid-include-guards   nil     Used for C header files only:
+pel-c-skel-use-include-guards        nil     Used for C header files only:
                                              if set header files have include
+                                             guards.
+You can select between
+                                             no include-guard, include-guard
+                                             using ``#pragma once`` statement,
+                                             classic include guard with
+                                             ``#ifdef`` pre-processor
+                                             statement or an include-guard
+                                             that uses a ``#ifdef``
+                                             pre-processor statement with a
-                                             guards that incorporate a UUID in
+                                             symbol that incorporates a UUID,
-                                             their name.
+                                             making it unique.

 pel-c-skel-module-header-block-style nil     The selected style for the module
                                              header: use PEL's default style.